BOOK TITLE: The Australia Times - TAT Girl magazine. Volume 1, issue 2

 and grip the worn and tattered pages and imagine where

-its been and how many hands it’s fallen into before them.
+it’s been and how many hands it’s fallen into before them.

-e horrible question that grips me is: how long until
+e horrible question that grips me is: how long until

 such things are impossible?